Why is this research needed?

 However, BP readings taken in the leg are higher than those taken in the arms, and we currently don’t know how leg and arm readings are related.
 This is a problem because current clinical guidelines for treating high BP are based on readings taken in the arm.
 This means that people who can’t have their BP taken in their arm are at risk of not being properly diagnosed with, and treated for, high BP, which could mean they are at increased risk of having a stroke.

 This research project will investigate the relationship between BP in the arm and leg, and the link to stroke.
 The researchers will create a model that can be used to predict arm BP readings based on leg BP and patient characteristics, such as age, medical history and body mass index.

 This study will use data from ‘The Inter-arm blood pressure difference individual patient data collaborations’ (INTERPRESS-IPD) dataset.
-This contains information collected from a number of individual research studies that has been brought together to form one large set of data.
+This contains information collected from a number of individual research studies that have been brought together to form one large set of data.
 In total the INTERPRESS-IPD dataset contains information from 34,000 people from around the world.

 The research team will analyse the data in the INTERPRESS-IPD dataset to answer the following questions:

 1. What is the relationship between arm and leg BP?

 2. Can a person’s leg BP and other characteristics (such as age) predict their arm BP?

 3. How do leg BP readings (compared with arm BP) predict strokes and death?

 4. Can someone’s leg BP, and the relationship between their arm and leg BP, predict their risk of stroke?